 Leukemia is a type of cancer that starts in blood-forming tissue such as the bone marrow and causes large numbers of blood cells to be produced and enter the bloodstream.
-An estimated 44,790 new cases of leukemia were diagnosed in the United States in 2009.
+An estimated 44,790 new cases of leukemia are diagnosed in the United States each year.

 For more information, visit the National Cancer Institute’s page on leukemia: http://www.cancer.gov/cancertopics/types/leukemia.